blue milk

 Our culture is oddly stuck.
 We want stability and rootedness, but also mobility, dynamic capitalism, and the liberty to adopt the lifestyle we choose.
 We want close families, but not the legal, cultural, and sociological constraints that made them possible.
 We’ve seen the wreckage left behind by the collapse of the detached nuclear family.
 We’ve seen the rise of opioid addiction, of suicide, of depression, of inequality—all products, in part, of a family structure that is too fragile, and a society that is too detached, disconnected, and distrustful.
 And yet we can’t quite return to a more collective world.

-His article raises two important, and almost, contradictory points too.
+His article raises two important, and somewhat, contradictory points too:

 Among the highly educated, family patterns are almost as stable as they were in the 1950s; among the less fortunate, family life is often utter chaos.
 There’s a reason for that divide: Affluent people have the resources to effectively buy extended family, in order to shore themselves up.
 Think of all the child-rearing labor affluent parents now buy that used to be done by extended kin: babysitting, professional child care, tutoring, coaching, therapy, expensive after-school programs.
 (For that matter, think of how the affluent can hire therapists and life coaches for themselves, as replacement for kin or close friends.)
 These expensive tools and services not only support children’s development and help prepare them to compete in the meritocracy; by reducing stress and time commitments for parents, they preserve the amity of marriage.
 Affluent conservatives often pat themselves on the back for having stable nuclear families.
 They preach that everybody else should build stable families too.
 But then they ignore one of the main reasons their own families are stable: They can afford to purchase the support that extended family used to provide—and that the people they preach at, further down the income scale, cannot.